 Preheat oven to 300.

-In a pan over medium heat, add butter, vanilla, honey brown sugar and bring to a simmer.
+In a pan over medium heat, add butter, vanilla, honey, brown sugar, and salt; bring to a simmer.

 Fold in the dried fruit.